arkauffman/trendsy/README.md

 Things you may want to cover:

-* Ruby version

-* System dependencies

-* Configuration

-* Database creation

-* Database initialization

-* How to run the test suite
+* An intro/description of the app

-* Services (job queues, cache servers, search engines, etc.)

-* Deployment instructions

-* ...
+* Screenshot(s)

+* Explanations of the technologies used

+* Getting Started section with: link to your deployed app, link to Trello

+* Unsolved problems (if any)

+* Future (Ice Box) Features